Choose the Right Journal to Publish

 • Large and small journals are compared equally *Smaller or more specialized journals will tend to have smaller Impact Factors.

-Journals with a large proportion of non-citable items (such as editorials) can have lower journal impact factors.
-Reviewd articles are cited more often and can impact the results.
+Journals with a large proportion of non-citable items (such as editorials) can have lower journal Impact Factors.
+Reviewed articles are cited more often and can impact the results.

 Journal Citation Reports (JCR) contains all the data required to understand the components that index the value and impact of each journal.
 JCR provides the following metrics:

-• 5-year impact factor – is the average number of times articles from the journal published in the past five years have been cited in the last five years (citations to articles from the most recent five full years, divided by the total number of articles from the most recent five full years)
+• 5-year Impact Factor – is the average number of times articles from the journal published in the past five years have been cited in the last five years (citations to articles from the most recent five years, divided by the total number of articles from the most recent five years)

 • Article Influence – the Eigenfactor score divided by the number of articles published in the journal.

-SCImago Journal & Country Rank (SJR) – is a publicly available tool that includes the journals and country scientific indicators developed from the information contained in the Scopus database.
+SCImago Journal & Country Rank (SJR) – is a publicly available tool that includes the journals and country scientific indicators based on the data in Scopus.
 These indicators can be used to assess and analyze scientific domains.
-Journals can be compared or analysed separately.
+Journals can be compared or analyzed separately.
 SJR provides the following metrics:

 • SCImago Journal Rank (SJR)